Tesco (LON:TSCO) Stock Price Down 8.7% – Should You Sell?

-TSCO has been the subject of several analyst reports.
-JPMorgan Chase & Co. reduced their price objective on Tesco from GBX 410 ($5.30) to GBX 400 ($5.17) and set an “overweight” rating for the company in a research note on Monday, January 13th.
-Shore Capital reissued a “buy” rating on shares of Tesco in a research note on Tuesday, December 10th.
+TSCO has been the topic of several research analyst reports.
+Shore Capital reissued a “buy” rating on shares of Tesco in a report on Tuesday, December 10th.
+JPMorgan Chase & Co. reduced their price target on shares of Tesco from GBX 410 ($5.30) to GBX 400 ($5.17) and set an “overweight” rating on the stock in a research report on Monday, January 13th.

 Tesco was built to be a champion for customers, serving them every day with affordable, healthy and sustainable food.
 Our commitment to our customers extends beyond our stores, and into every community we serve – in the UK, Republic of Ireland, Slovakia, the Czech Republic and Hungary.
 We invest in communities to help them thrive, through supporting schools and children’s groups, food banks and other good causes.